Short Story Group, Bedminster

-Where it is: At Bedminster Library, Bedminster Parade (very near ASDA) in the room off the Reception Area on the ground floor.
-Buses 75,76 and 90 stop very nearby, and number 24 not far away.
+Where it is: "Normally" at Bedminster Library, Bedminster Parade (very near ASDA) in the room off the Reception Area on the ground floor.
+However now meeting in Victoria Park or via Zoom depending on the weather.

 Note: 2 hours parking is allowed at ASDA.